-Chronic Absence - Parents whose students are facing a chronic illness or traumatic injury that may affect their attendance must contact the Dean of Students to explain the circumstances.
+Chronic Absence - Parents whose students are facing a chronic illness or traumatic injury that may affect their attendance must contact the Dean of Students and/or Health & Wellness Counselor to explain the circumstances.
 The Dean of Students and the parents will agree on a message to be shared with teachers and the Division Head so that they can meet their obligations to the student.
 The school reserves the right to require documentation from medical personnel and to contact counselors to verify ongoing care, where it deems necessary.